-Apple TV+ feel-good original comedy series Ted Lasso became the Holy Grail inters point of football and TV when it debuted in 2020, followed by a sweeping success at the 2021 Emmys.
-With the second season’s finale airing over the weekend, there’s plenty to highlight staring with blond Nate (Nick Mohammed).
+Apple TV feel-good original comedy series Ted Lasso became the Holy Grail inters point of football and TV when it debuted in 2020, followed by a sweeping success at the 2021 Emmys.
+With the second season’s finale airing over the weekend, there’s plenty to highlight starting with blonde Nate (Nick Mohammed).

 Although Nate’s transformation has been something cooking in the kitchen right from the very first episode of Ted Lasso Season 2, only few people, perhaps only those present behind the scenes, could have predicted it would unravel so fast into what we saw in the season’s finale.